mjub/transformer-from-scratch/README.md

 ### Architecture

 Models are decoder-only Transformers (4–16M parameters) using pre-norm blocks with RMSNorm and Grouped Query Attention, following modern LLM design choices.
 I only implemented basic Positional Embedding for simplicity, leaving Rotary Positional Embedding as a future possible improvement.

 I trained three different models with different configurations, all of which can be inspected in the [`config/`](https://github.com/mjub/nlab-gpt/tree/main/config) folder.
-They are available to download on the [_Releases_](https://github.com/mjub/nlab-gpt/releases) page of this repository.
+They are available for download on the [_Releases_](https://github.com/mjub/nlab-gpt/releases) page of this repository.

 > **Training command:** `python src/train.py -c {config_file}`